zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-310_840.md

     - *Spanish, in many ways will be similar to the nature of Italian, except it's more purely about IT/Coding, Engineering projects with western culture*
     - *Convert all previous AWS sprints to ContinuousDevelopmentUnit, attach M&C to each one as ProofOfCompletion to SpanishAllocatedResourceQuota, merge if needed*
     - **Spanish is by far the most crutially pivotal language to drive output-intensive development because its related topics are directly related to real-world use case**
-  - Syntax base construction stage: 99%
-  - No change, next stage E.T.A 10d
   - TOPIC Continuous Monkey Business Support
+    - Antidote to Workplace Hell: Meta workspace
+      - Business problem: *Godaddy...Google Suite...Ms Workspace...Kingsoft...Tencent...DD...What a mess*
     - **EMERGENCY OVERRIDE** **HW: Moral Cellular Automata Variation** --> Fullstack project
       - After 10 rounds, create sentient GENESIS EVIL/EGOIST/ALTRUIST cell
         - Every sentient cell is assigned IQ between 100 to 200
         - Apply Homophily to non-sentient cells
+      - Sub-project HW | **IDLE_SHUFFLE**
+    - Streaming
+      - Tools
+        - OBS Studio
     - World's TSEB Website: *Luxurious website that provides you with World-class WORST User Experience*
       - Design
         - Figma
         - Spline 3D
       - Victim framework